 INVESTOR ALERT: Edelson Lechtzin LLP is Investigating Securities Fraud Claims on Behalf of Norfolk Southern Corporation (NYSE: NSC) Shareholders

-NEWTOWN, Pa., March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers of Norfolk Southern Corporation ("Norfolk" or the "Company") NSC common stock between October 28, 2020 and March 3, 2023 (the "Class Period").
+/EIN News/ -- NEWTOWN, Pa., March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers of Norfolk Southern Corporation (“Norfolk” or the “Company”) (NYSE: NSC) common stock between October 28, 2020 and March 3, 2023 (the “Class Period”).

 Norfolk investors may move the U.S. District Court for the Northern District of California to appoint them as lead plaintiff, no later than May 15, 2023.
 Current holders of Norfolk stock may pursue corporate governance reforms.
 Please contact Edelson Lechtzin LLP at 1-844-696-7492 to discuss your investment losses, or by e-mail at elechtzin@edelson-law.com.
 A copy of the class action complaint can be viewed HERE.